 Use closer to 1/2 cup of batter for each pancake to make larger ones.
-(They will take longer to cook so be patient.)
+(They will take longer to cook so be patient and lower your temp a little.)
 Place one on a plate and sprinkle it with mini chocolate chips.
 Keep adding pancakes and chocolate chips.
 Microwave the whole thing for about 45 seconds to a minute, until the chocolate chips are melting.

 Top it with butter, drizzle with maple syrup and then you can slice it up and serve a crowd!

 However you serve them up though, I hope these easy whole wheat pumpkin pancakes become a new fall breakfast favorite in your house!

 P.S.
 Check out some of my other favorite pumpkin breakfast recipes: